 - Manage and track EU VAT rules.

 You can also find other extensions for WooCommerce on the WordPress repository site.
 There, you can find plugins to add more fine-tuned control over Google Analytics, invoices and packing slips, affiliate programs, and much more.

 The cost of the extensions can add up quickly.
 To start, map out your immediate business needs and identify plugins to help you achieve those.

-Depending on your immediate focus, there are several useful plugins and we’ve highlighted a few below:
+Depending on your immediate focus, here are several useful plugins and a quick overview of each.